androidessence/androidessence.com/_posts/2015-09-09-swipe-to-dismiss-recyclerview-items.md

 description: A tutorial on using the swipe-to-dismiss feature to remove items from a list in Android.
 modified: 2015-09-09
 published: true
-tags: [android, recyclerview, swipe to dismiss]
+tags: [recyclerview, swipe to dismiss]
 categories: [android]
 ---